Student guide: adjusting to remote learning

 Here are a few ideas:

-- Use Google Apps to connect with classmates to talk through a tough problem
+- Use Google Apps to connect with classmates to talk through a tough problem.

-- Attend virtual office hours or study groups that your instructor might provide so that you can stay up on your
+- Attend virtual office hours or study groups that your instructor might provide so that you can stay up on your coursework.

-Until then, take a deep breath, reach out if you have questions or need help, do your best, get some rest, and wash your hands.
+Remember, take a deep breath, reach out if you have questions or need help, do your best, get some rest, and wash your hands.